cehteh/unsynn/README.md

 unsynn (from german 'unsinn' for nonsense) is a minimalist rust parser library.
-It achives this by leaving out the actual grammar implementations and compromise on simpler error reporting.
+It achieves this by leaving out the actual grammar implementations and compromise on simpler error reporting.
 In exchange it offers simple composeable Parsers and ergonomic Parser construction.
 Grammars will be implemented in their own crates (see unsynn-rust).

-It is primarly intended use is when one wants to create proc macros for rust that define their own grammar or need only sparse rust parsers.
+It is primarily intended use is when one wants to create proc macros for rust that define their own grammar or need only sparse rust parsers.